neptune-ai/neptune-r/README.md

 ## Install Neptune R package

-If you don't have a Python installed and just want use Neptune, simply run the following code:
+If you don't have Python installed and just want to use Neptune, simply run the following code:

 ```R
 install.packages("reticulate")